deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 *"Then again, they are trying times for a young female too, are they not?
 But you are strong enough to get through them, Sister Shoo.
 And you will always have a home on Gao.
 Remember that."*

-Xiù was still mulling over the Mother-Supreme's meaning when *Sanctuary* shook and a dull note rang throughout its decks, followed by Amir's voice. "*We're landed.
+Xiù was still mulling over the Mother-Supreme's meaning when *Sanctuary* shook and a dull note rang throughout its decks, followed by Amir's voice. *"We're landed.
 All hands outside to batten down."*

 She stood up and let herself out, glad to have something to do.
 She really didn't feel ready for the other messages yet.
 ___